Z-Arghavan/MOAF-DiT/readme.md

 - Arghavan Akbarieh: https://research.tue.nl/en/persons/arghavan-akbarieh/

 ## Evaluation and Documentation

-MOAFDITO has been evaluated and documented using established ontology engineering tools.

 The ontology was assessed using **OOPS!
 (Ontology Pitfall Scanner!)** to identify common modelling pitfalls such as missing inverse properties and structural inconsistencies.
 Identified issues were reviewed to distinguish between actual modelling problems and intentional design decisions.
 Human-readable documentation for MOAFDITO was generated using **WIDOCO**, providing transparent access to classes, properties, and axioms to support reuse and inspection.